-Sebastien had slept for only a couple hours.
+Sebastien had slept for only a couple of hours.

-The carriage slowed to a stop at the manor gates, and Damien paid the driver as Ana strode ahead.
+Damien was jarred from his thoughts as the carriage slowed to a stop at the manor gates.
+He paid the driver as Ana strode ahead.
 He knew he was walking into a similar situation now.
-He would be moral support at best, unable to actually do much to solve the problem, but he knew from experience that sometimes it helped to have someone just…be there.
+He would be moral support at best, unable to actually do much, but he knew from experience that sometimes it helped to have someone just…be there.
 Ana had done the same for him more than a few times over the years.